Public water system plan review

 An approval is required for:

-- any new or existing community water system making improvements, extensions or alterations which may affect the quality or quantity of water delivered.
+- Any modifications or improvements to new or existing community water system facilities, treatment, storage, etc. that may affect the quality or quantity of water delivered; and

-- wellhead protection plans for new wells servicing municipal water systems.
+- Wellhead protection plans for all new wells servicing municipal water systems and existing wells without a previously approved wellhead protection plan.

 Community water system means a public water system which serves at least 15 service connections used by year-round residents or regularly serves at least 25 year-round residents.
 Any water system serving 7 or more homes, 10 or more mobile homes, 10 or more apartment units or 10 or more condominium units shall be considered a community water system unless information is provided by the owners indicating that 25 year-round residents will not be served.